 Explore frequently asked questions and answers

 There are two types of membership: Associate and Member.
-Organizations typically start as an Associate and may upgrade to a Member upon invitation from the Supercluster, usually in concert with being part of a successfully selected project.
-Both Associates and Member have access to the Supercluster community via the Resource Portal, Ideation Hub and Member Directory as well as invitations to community and ideation events.
-Click here to view the key differences between Members and Associates.
+Organizations typically start as an Associate and may upgrade to a Member upon invitation from DIGITAL, usually in concert with being part of a successfully selected project.
+Both Associates and Members have access to the DIGITAL community via the Community Portal as well as invitations to webinars and community events.
+Join as an Associate here.

-Our current areas of focus are:
+Our current Areas of Interest are:

 - Talent + Capacity

-The criteria and weighting used to evaluate project submissions are found in our Program Guides.
+Criteria and weighting used to evaluate project submissions are found in our Program Guides.

 Projects typically range in duration from 12 months to 36 months.
-Supercluster projects must be completed by March 31, 2023.
+Project completion deadlines are found in our Program Guides.

-Co-investment amounts vary based on the scope of the project, the period of performance, and the nature of the work.
+Co-investments amounts vary per Program based on the scope of the project, the period of performance, and the nature of the work.
 We anticipate most of our investments will range between $500,000 and $10 million.
 Larger investments will be judiciously made into projects that demonstrate significant ecosystem benefit, technological impact, ambition, and careful management and mitigation of associated risks.